LassoSoft/Lasso-HTML.mode/README.md

   - `[no_square_brackets]` isn't recognized when it appears inside a container block or braces block.

-- The highlighter will mark everything as Lasso as soon as it encounters valid Lasso code outside delimiters anywhere in the file, rather than only checking at the beginning.
-This is due to limitations of the highlighter's state system.

 - A JavaScript action attribute (e.g. `onClick`) or `href` or `src` inside an HTML tag will be highlighted incorrectly if its value contains a Lasso delimiter block.